apereo/cas/Who-Is-Using-CAS.md

 You may also contact the project members directly with any additions and updates to your listing.

-<div class="alert alert-warning"><strong>Remember</strong><p>Deployments listed on this page are <strong>NOT</strong> endorsed or kept up to date by the
-Apereo CAS project or the Apereo foundation for that matter.
+Deployments listed on this page are **NOT** endorsed or kept up to date by the Apereo CAS project or the Apereo foundation for that matter.
+Please keep in mind that this is neither a requirement nor a promise of extra/special support.
 This is a page for the project deployers by the project deployers.
-The project is also <strong>NOT</strong> held responsibible for use of promotional material on this page, such as links, logos, etc. <br/><br/>Think carefully before submitting.</p></div>
+The project is also **NOT** held responsibible for use of promotional material on this page, such as links, logos, etc.

+Think carefully before listing your deployment.

 ## Current Deployments